 Atrial Fibrillation, or AFib, is a common form of arrhythmia with an irregular and often rapid heart rate that is often markedly symptomatic and, without proper treatment, can increase the risk of stroke, heart failure, and other cardiovascular complications.
 A common complication of AFib is a rapid ventricular rate, or AFib-RVR, which is frequently defined as a heart rate ≥ 110 beats per minute.
-The occurrence of a rapid ventricular rate in patients with atrial fibrillation increases the likelihood of symptoms including heart palpitations, shortness of breath and weakness.
+The occurrence of a rapid ventricular rate in patients with atrial fibrillation increases the likelihood of marked symptoms including heart palpitations, shortness of breath and weakness.
 There are two commonly used pharmacological approaches to chronically manage AFib, rhythm control and rate control.
-Regardless of the chronic approach, when faced with an episode of AFib-RVR, acute rate control is called for most commonly in the form of oral AV-nodal targeted drugs such as a beta blocker or calcium channel blockers.
-However, these oral rate control drugs, when used acutely, do not adequately provide immediate ventricular rate control due to a 30- to 60-minute delayed onset of action, and, as a result, many patients seek faster and more certain rate reduction and symptom resolution by going to the emergency department for acute treatment utilizing intravenous rate control and/or electrical cardioversion of their atrial fibrillation.
-Similar to PSVT, patients feel a loss of control by needing to visit the emergency department for overcoming their atrial fibrillation attack, doctors are frustrated by the lack of options for patients to self-manage these acute rate attacks and payer organizations would prefer to treat the AFib-RVR attacks in a more cost effective and time-efficient manner.
+Regardless of the chronic approach, when faced with a sudden episode of AFib-RVR, acute rate control is needed, and most treatments are oral AV-nodal targeted drugs such as a beta blocker or calcium channel blockers.
+However, these oral rate control drugs, when used acutely, do not adequately provide immediate or adequate ventricular rate control due to a 30- to 90-minute delayed onset of action, and, as a result, many patients need faster and more certain rate-reduction and symptom-resolution and so seek acute-medical care by going to the emergency department for treatment utilizing intravenous rate control and/or electrical cardioversion of their atrial fibrillation.
+Similar to PSVT, patients feel a loss of control by needing to visit the emergency department for overcoming their atrial fibrillation attack and the unpredictable nature of RVR episodes; doctors are frustrated by the lack of options for patients to self-manage these acute rate attacks; and payor organizations would prefer to treat the AFib-RVR attacks in a more cost effective and time-efficient manner.

-Our objective is to develop and commercialize etripamil as a fast-acting nasal spray to be prescribed by the doctor so that the patient can carry etripamil with them for use wherever and whenever an attack occurs.
-We have completed patient conduct (last patient last visit) in the Phase 3 clinical trials for the lead indication and we plan to submit a New Drug Application, or NDA, for marketing approval in the United States for etripamil for the treatment of PSVT mid-2023.
+Our objective is to develop and commercialize etripamil as a fast-acting, portable nasal spray treatment to be prescribed by a physician or appropriate health-care professional such that the patient with the indicated arrhythmia can carry etripamil with them for use wherever and whenever an attack of the arrhythmia occurs.
 If approved, we believe that etripamil will provide the patient with a portable treatment to stop an attack at-home and to reduce the reliance on the emergency department.
 We believe that this may help patients to live their lives with less concern over when their next PSVT attack will occur.
 For health care providers, etripamil could represent a new tool they can offer to their patients to better self-manage their PSVT attacks resulting in fewer calls to their office, a more efficient use of healthcare resources, and more empowered, satisfied patients.

-Etripamil is currently in Phase 2 clinical development for assessing its safety and effectiveness in AFib-RVR.
+Our recently completed and reported data from a Phase 2 clinical trial for assessing the safety and effectiveness of etripamil in AFib-RVR.
 Similar to our approach for PSVT, we believe that etripamil has the potential to help the patient experiencing a symptomatic episode of AFib-RVR to self-manage their condition by conveniently, reliably and quickly reducing their elevated heart rate wherever and whenever the episode occurs, thereby reducing the need for emergency department utilization that many patients currently seek.
+On November 11, 2023, we announced and publicly presented positive Phase 2 data reflecting that patients with AFib-RVR receiving etripamil nasal spray experienced rapid and statistically superior ventricular rate reduction and improved symptom-relief compared to placebo.
+Safety and tolerability reported in the 56-patient safety population who received etripamil was generally consistent with that observed in our PSVT program discussed above.
+We believe these data support the further development of self-administered etripamil for the treatment of AFib-RVR and are in dialogue with FDA concerning Phase 3 development for this indication.